-For example, data is an internal risk that has the potential for reputational damage.
-You may have considered the effects of data breach on your everyday operations, but it’s difficult to gauge how the same event could also affect others’ perception of your organization.
+For example, a data breach is an internal risk that has the potential for reputational damage.
+You may have considered the effects of a data breach on your everyday operations, but it’s difficult to gauge how the same event could also affect others’ perception of your organization.
 Even if you manage and repair the operational challenges from a breach, the damage to your corporate reputation (and your internet search results) could have lasting repercussions.

-Reputation damage can result in loss of revenue, loss of business partners, employee turnover, and loss of confidence from the board and stakeholders responsible for your corporate governance.
+Reputational damage can result in loss of revenue, loss of business partners, employee turnover, and loss of confidence from the board and stakeholders responsible for your corporate governance.
 These events can also leave your company vulnerable to lawsuits, or force you to provide compensation to those affected.

 Benchmarking reputational risk is difficult; so is predicting the effect that a risk event will have on corporate reputation.
 Since the potential consequences are so unpredictable, that means risk managers must be aware of these risks, so you can minimize them whenever possible.

 Even if you carefully track reputational risk within your company, outside entities can also damage your company’s image.
-An endorsement or mention from a celebrity or politician could connect your reputation to theirs, with potentially negative results.
+An endorsement or mention from a celebrity or politician could connect your reputation to theirs, with potentially unwelcome results.

 Contractors and vendors can harm your company as well.
 However carefully you might vet these parties at the time the contract is signed, changes in staffing and policy after the business relationship begins can generate unforeseen new risks.
 It’s important to monitor the conversation around these companies as diligently as you monitor your own.

 Competitors can also be a potential source of reputational risk.
 A rival organization need not engage in outright sabotage to harm the way your company is perceived.
 If a competitor makes a particularly generous donation or adopts a social responsibility position that is seen as more progressive than yours, it could make your company look like the least appealing option in a crowded field.

 Reputation risk management begins with a strong company ethics program.
 These risks are not limited to top-level employees; any staff member at any level can take actions that hurt your company’s reputation.
 It’s crucial that you determine what ethical values you want to be associated with your company.

 Consistent monitoring of the conversation surrounding your brand (via both social media and more traditional media outlets) can help you understand how you’re viewed by potential customers and give you real-time information on how you compare to your competitors.
 Online reputation management (ORM) can also help to combat negative mentions and dispel false information surrounding your brand.

 Marketing and public relations are also a necessary component of reputational risk management.
-These functions are responsible for ensuring a positive image for your brand and getting ahead of any bad press that may arise.
+These functions are responsible for assuring a positive image for your brand and getting ahead of any bad press that may arise.
 Consistent branding now can go a long way towards ensuring your company’s reputation in the future.